vladcc/object-oriented-c/README.txt

 12. Conclusion

 Well, that's it.
-That's my take on how you can go about doing OOP in C. You also get good a exercise in pointers.
+That's my (standard violating)take on how you can do OOP in C. You also get a good exercise in pointers.
-A couple of thigs I should mention are copy constructing and variable length stack arrays.
+A couple of things I should mention are copy constructing and variable length stack arrays.
 You can copy construct either by making an initializer by getting the members of the class you want to copy, or by having a separate method you'd call after creating your instance. e.g.